woosting/turris-notes/howtos/pihole.md

       option name pihole
       option timeout 30
     ```
     Containers configured here will get started at the boot and each of them will be correctly halted during the shutdown.
-Set timeout option to specify how much time in seconds do the containers have to gracefully shutdown before being killed (Default: 300).
+Set timeout option to specify how much time in seconds do the containers have to gracefully shutdown before being killed (by default: 300s.).
 5. Boot the container and gain entrance:

   ```shell